GNU-Ymir/Documentations/en/advanced/README.md

 | dmut [[[i32]]] | 4 |

 This is mainly used to ensure that the borrowed data is not changed by another variable in a foreign part of the program.
-The user has full control over the data he or she has created.
+The users have full control over the data they have created.
 The example below shows how the mutability level is used to ensure that the content of a table is never changed.